Cian911/flink-home/pi-pico/README.md

 **NB**: This assumes you are using the same sensor & OLED display as I am in this project.
 If you are using somethign different, you will have to modify the code accordingly.

 To connect the pico and test this project, I used [Thonny](https://thonny.org/).
+Some of the below packages you may be able to install directly from Thonny, however if not you should be able to install them via the python REPL.

 - `ssd1306` - Micropython Package
 - `upip` - Micropython Package